BBL Championship: Regular season

-Play-offs
+BBL Playoffs

-The post-season Championship Play-offs usually takes place in April and May, featuring the top eight ranked teams from the regular season compete in a knockout tournament.
+The postseason BBL Playoffs usually takes place in April and May, featuring the top eight ranked teams from the regular season compete in a knockout tournament.
 Teams are seeded depending on their final positioning in the Championship standings, so first-place faces eighth-place, second versus seventh-place, third against sixth-place and finally fourth plays the fifth-placed team.
-Both the Quarter-finals and the succeeding Semi-finals are played over a two-game series (home & away) with the higher seed having choice of home advantage in the either the first or second leg – an aggregated score over the two games will determine which team will advance to the next stage.
-As with the Quarter-Finals, teams in the Semi-Finals are also seeded, with the highest-ranking team drawn against the lowest-ranking team in one Semi-final and the two remaining teams drawn together in the other Semi-final.
-The culmination of the post-season is the Grand Final, held at The O2 Arena in London, which sees the two Semi-final winners play a one-game event to determine the BBL Championship winners.
+Both the Quarterfinals and the succeeding Semifinals are played over a two-game series (home & away) with the higher seed having choice of home advantage in the either the first or second leg – an aggregated score over the two games will determine which team will advance to the next stage.
+As with the Quarterfinals, teams in the Semifinals are also seeded, with the highest-ranking team drawn against the lowest-ranking team in one Semifinal and the two remaining teams drawn together in the other Semifinal.
+The culmination of the postseason is the Grand Final, held at The O2 Arena in London, which sees the two Semifinal winners play a one-game event to determine the BBL Playoff winners.